pubeldev/OpenPrintTag/docs_src/nfc_data_format.md

    - Keys of the map are integers.
 Semantics of the keys are specific to each section.
    - The reader must be able to skip all unknown keys, of any data type.
    - All data sections must be at most 512 bytes long.
+   - All fields MUST follow this specification.
+Using custom or vendor-specific keys is not permitted (with the exception described in the Aux Region section).
 1. `enum` fields are encoded as an integer, according to the enum field mapping
 1. `enum_array` fields are encoded as CBOR arrays of integers, according to the field mapping
 1. `timestamp` fields are encoded as UNIX timestamp integers